EMP White LogoErin Morrison Photography Logo

 Planning Your Wedding Ceremony Location

-Choosing a wedding venue is at the top of every wedding-planning list.
-And it can get a little overwhelming at times.
-There are so many options to choose from, such as barns and ballroom, to cozy restaurants and eclectic haunts.
-While every aspect of a wedding day is important, the venue is going to be on your mind until it’s booked.
-But once it’s booked, further decisions need to be made.
 One of the biggest decisions is where to say your “I do’s” on your venue’s property!
 There are lots of things to consider when planning your wedding ceremony.
 Do you want it inside or outside?
-Can your guests actually fit at the ceremony spot?
+Can your guests fit at the ceremony spot?
 Does the location fit the vibe you want for your ceremony?
 Let’s dive into these questions a bit further!
-And don’t worry, I’ve got a few helpful hints on planning your wedding ceremony location.
+Don’t worry; I’ve got a few helpful hints on planning your wedding ceremony location.

 Indoor vs. Outdoor